gitlabhq/gitlab-runner/docs/configuration/tls-self-signed.md

 - The [**user image**](https://docs.gitlab.com/ee/ci/yaml/#image), which is used to run the user script.
-  In this scenario, the user must take ownership regarding how to install a certificate, since this is highly dependent on the image itself, and the runner has no way of knowing how to install a certificate in each possible scenario.
+  In this scenario, the user must take ownership regarding how to install a certificate, since this is highly dependent on the image itself, and the Runner has no way of knowing how to install a certificate in each possible scenario.
-- The **Runner helper image**, which is used for standard operations such as fetching sources, uploading artifacts, etc. In this scenario, the user only needs to make a certificate file available at a specific location (for example, `/etc/gitlab-runner/certs/ca.crt`), and the Docker container will automatically install it for the user.
+- The [**Runner helper image**](advanced-configuration.md#helper-image), which is used to handle Git, artifacts, and cache operations.
+  In this scenario, the user only needs to make a certificate file available at a specific location (for example, `/etc/gitlab-runner/certs/ca.crt`), and the Docker container will automatically install it for the user.